This Fine Tuning session is about assessing your support organization. The session will be divided into 3 parts:

 - Common misconceptions and mindsets to avoid

 - Taking a realistic look at your organization's maturity level

 - Keeping current in the ever-changing world of support

-Conchita Mauro joined Zendesk only a few months ago, making her the newest member to the EMEA Team but she has been in the Customer Services industry for over 10 years, having started as a call centre agent for the Italian Market, and moving on to fulfilling different roles, such as Quality Analyst, Content Manager and Support Manager at Google in Dublin, Ireland.
+Conchita Mauro has been in the Customer Services industry for over 10 years, having started as a call centre agent for the Italian Market, and moving on to fulfilling different roles, such as Quality Analyst, Content Manager and Support Manager at Google in Dublin, Ireland, before joining Zendesk.